udoprog/fosslint/README.md

 Expect the license header in `<path>` for all matching source files to be applied.
+This path is relative to the project which is applying the configuration.

 This file can contain the following variables, which will be replaced if
 present: